Further information

 set_of_solutions

-Why do I sometimes see import sympy as sym?#
+Why do I sometimes see import sympy as sym

 import <library> as <nickname>

-So with sympy we can use:
+So with sympy you can use:

 import sympy as sym